 Since completing university, Paul has worked as a bookseller; librarian; and freelance writer.
 Born in the UK, he now lives in Florida.

-Before I give my top 10 list of the most dangerous animals in California, I think it is important to make it clear that most animals are perfectly safe if left alone.
+Before I give my top 10 list of the most dangerous animals in California, I do want to make it very clear that most animals are perfectly safe if left alone.
 They generally only attack under rare circumstances, such as if they are starving, or have been startled, or if they believe that their young are threatened.

 If you want to stay safe, the best thing to do is to just take common sense precautions and don’t intrude into the animal’s space.
 Most wild animals are generally afraid of humans and will run or swim away if they see or hear you coming.